donnachaforde/example-grpc/README.md

 # README - example-grpc

-A minimalist gRPC/C++ example on Windows, based off of the [official gRPC examples](https://github.com/grpc/grpc/tree/master/examples/cpp/helloworld).
+A minimalist gRPC/C++ example on Windows, based off of the [official gRPC examples](https://github.com/grpc/grpc/tree/master/examples)

+## Motivation
+This is a _bare-bones_ implementation of the basic client/server "Hello World!"
+C++ example, which is published in the [gRPC C++ examples](https://github.com/grpc/grpc/tree/master/examples/cpp/helloworld) section on GitHub.
+It's a minimalist version, stripped down to its most basic constructs with minor changes to naming conventions .It also cleanly compiles in both `Debug` and `Release` configurations in the Visual Studio IDE.

 ## Requirements
 * gRPC for Windows